Which Flexible Side Jobs Can Software Engineers Explore for More Income?

 Do your GitHub repos contain dozens of utility functions, component libraries, and boilerplate projects that solve real problems?
 Instead of letting them collect digital dust, you can turn these assets into revenue streams.

-Marketplaces like Codester, ThemeForest, GitHub Marketplace, and CodeCanyon connect your code with developers who need exactly what you’ve already built.
+Marketplaces like Codester, ThemeForest, GitHub Marketplace, and CodeCanyon connect your code with developers who need precisely what you've already built.

 The quality bar is high: only clean, well-documented code sells.
 A comprehensive README, live demos, and clear examples separate profitable templates from abandoned listings.
 Choose your licensing carefully.
-A MIT license builds adoption, while commercial licenses protect premium features.
+An MIT license builds adoption, while commercial permits protect premium features.

 Expect significant upfront work.
 You'll refactor code for broader use, write detailed documentation, create example projects, and design pricing tiers.
 Once listed, sales become passive income, though you'll handle bug reports and compatibility updates as platforms evolve.